dvgabhyasa/django_idn_compliant_code/README.md

 ### access yor application with domain example.com or उदाहरण.भारत in browser URL .
 ### Now, your Django application should be running locally and accessible through the specified IDN domains.
 Make sure to replace example.com and उदाहरण.भारत with your actual domain names.
 Additionally, ensure that your Django application is configured to handle IDN  domains correctly.
 ### For more information on making your website IDN ready, refer to this link [click here](https://bhashanet.in/sop_document_page).
-### To convert your domain into Punycode, please utilize our website tool.
+### To convert your domain name into Punycode format, please utilize our website tool.
 You can access it here [click here](https://bhashanet.in/tools).
 ![Screenshot_4-4-2024_143534_xn----5td2fbm4cid4fzbcd3q xn--h2brj9c](https://github.com/bhashanet/django_idn_compliant_code/assets/165909590/f64d5622-4a48-447c-a0ea-29bc07ea8d83)